maro114510/goa-v1/README.md

   the API with the given arguments and returns the `http.Response`.
 * a `tool` directory that contains the complete source for a client CLI tool.
 * a `swagger` package with implements the `GET /swagger.json` API endpoint.
-The response contains the full Swagger specificiation of the API.
+The response contains the full Swagger specification of the API.

 ### 3. Run